INNOX20/Interval-Timer/README.md

-// Interval timers with their respective callback functions IntervalTimer timer0(200, toggleLED0);                // Timer for the first LED with a 200ms interval IntervalTimer timer1(seconds(1), toggleLED1);        // Timer for the second LED with a 1s interval IntervalTimer timer2(minutes(2), toggleLED2);        // Timer for the third LED with a 2-minute interval IntervalTimer timer3(hours(1), toggleLED3);          // Timer for the fourth LED with a 1-hour interval
+// Interval timers with their respective callback functions IntervalTimer timer0(200, toggleLED0);                // Timer for the first LED with a 200ms interval IntervalTimer timer1(seconds(1), toggleLED1);        // Timer for the second LED with a 1s interval IntervalTimer timer2(minutes(2), toggleLED2);        // Timer for the third LED with a 2 minute interval IntervalTimer timer3(hours(1), toggleLED3);          // Timer for the fourth LED with a 1 hour interval

 void setup() {
   // Configure pin modes for LED control